nprapps/nprapps.github.com/_posts/2017-08-11-newsappdev-backup.markdown

 **You consider yourself a problem solver.** You can face unknown issues in unknown projects methodically, debugging until finding the cause of the issue and thinking and implementing the best possible solution once diagnosed.

-**You are a team player open to collaboration in an open environment.**
+**You are a team player willing to collaborate in an open environment.**

 ## Technical skills